 The Klipsch T5 II ANC’s frequency response boosts bass notes a bit more than what our house curve posits as the platonic ideal but remains consumer-friendly.

-There’s a 10-12dB difference between the loudest sub-bass notes and quietest midrange notes, which can make it hard to hear vocals and string instruments.
-Treble notes will sound clear, though the treble response is under-emphasized around 3kHz before it’s boosted back around 10kHz only to drop off again.
+There’s a 10-12dB difference between the loudest sub-bass and quietest midrange notes, making it hard to hear vocals and string instruments.
+Treble notes will sound relatively quiet, with the treble response under-emphasized around 3kHz before it’s boosted back around 10kHz only to drop off again.
 The above chart shows the default frequency response when you first listen to the Klipsch T5 II ANC, which is the Flat EQ setting and Dirac HD Sound on.

 The general gist of the Klipsch T5 II ANC without Dirac HD Sound looks pretty standard for consumer earphones, though bass sub-bass and bass notes are markedly boosted without Dirac HD Sound enabled.
 It may be a good idea to turn off Dirac HD Sound if you plan to work out, as most people like quite a bit more bass when exercising.

 Dirac HD Sound essentially finesses and refines the frequency response to make it more versatile across genres.
 Dirac minimizes the exaggerated bass and treble notes, and most listeners will want to leave it on.
 Midrange notes sound pretty similar on either mode, so it’s a matter of your bass and treble preferences.

 Lows, mids, and highs